 - a.
 When there is a claim for recurrence of disability or the need for medical expenses the claimant can file this petition.
 If the claimant has returned to work and there is a new carrier on the risk, then there may be an issue over which carrier is liable for benefits.
 The burden is on the first carrier to show that there was a new event in order to shift liability to the subsequent carrier.
 Standard Distributing Company v.
 Nally, Del.
 Supr., 630 A. 2d.
 640 1993. - b.
-When a claimant's disability benefits have been terminated and the claimant wishes to claim a recurrence of disability, then the burden is on the claimant to prove by a preponderance of evidence that he is now entitled to additional disability b a.
-The claimant may file for disputed treatment such as denied past bills or a proposed surgery.
+When a claimant's disability benefits have been terminated and the claimant wishes to claim a recurrence of disability, then the burden is on the claimant to prove by a preponderance of evidence that he is now entitled to additional disability benefits.